Akryum/vue-virtual-scroller/README.md

 - `item`: item being rendered in a view.
 - `index`: reflects each item's position in the `items` array
 - `active`: is the view active.
-An active view is considered visible and being positionned by `RecycleScroller`.
+An active view is considered visible and being positioned by `RecycleScroller`.
 An inactive view is not considered visible and hidden from the user.
 Any rendering-related computations should be skipped if the view is inactive.

 ### Other Slots